-May 13, 2021 — Washington State Gov. Jay Inslee issued a report that can be read here
+October 7, 2021 — Washington State has a new COVID resources website that can be read here

 - What’s Open?
 What’s Closed?
 This document specifically addresses the guidelines for AA and other 12-Step meeting gatherings- COVID-19 Guidance for Recovery Support Groups